dtekcth/data101/src/introduction/getting_started.md

 A new window will open where you can run commands.
 After typing your command you can run it by pressing `Enter`.
 Run `wsl --install` and then reboot your computer.

-You can now start WSL by searching for `ubuntu` from the Windows Start Menu.
+You can now start WSL by searching for "ubuntu" from the Windows Start Menu.
 Follow the instructions on screen and you are good to go!

 {{ end }}